JuliaPy/PyPlot.jl/README.md

 PyPlot uses the Julia [PyCall](https://github.com/stevengj/PyCall.jl) package to call Matplotlib directly from Julia with little or no overhead (arrays are passed without making a copy).
+(See also [PythonPlot.jl](https://github.com/stevengj/PythonPlot.jl) for a version of PyPlot.jl using the alternative [PythonCall.jl](https://github.com/cjdoris/PythonCall.jl) package.)

 This package takes advantage of Julia's [multimedia I/O](https://docs.julialang.org/en/latest/base/io-network/#Multimedia-I/O-1)